 25 of the Most Famous Ancient Greek Statues and Sculptures

-The ancient Greeks are legendary for many reasons; their story-telling through mythology, for their twelve glorious gods, their esteemed philosophers and their proud, brave warriors but maybe we remember them most for their love of beauty.
+The ancient Greeks are legendary for many reasons; their story-telling through mythology, for their twelve glorious gods, their esteemed philosophers and proud, brave warriors.

-Here are twenty-five incredible works of ancient Greek art, twenty-five of the most famous statues of ancient Greece; where they originated, where and when they were discovered, and where they can be found today.
+Here are twenty five incredible works of ancient Greek art, twenty five of the most famous ancient Greek statues; where they originated, where and when they were discovered and where they can be found today.

 Throughout the three eras of Ancient Greek art; Archaic (600 – 480 BC), Classical (480 – 323 BC) and Hellenistic (323 – 31 BC), three main materials were used; Bronze, marble and chryselephantine (Gold and ivory on wood).